Vavassor/ParaDraw/README.md

 Check out the [Wiki](https://github.com/Vavassor/ParaDraw/wiki) for more guides!

+## Frequently Asked Questions

+### Question

+Why do wireframe meshes looks broken on Quest?

+#### Answer

+Check the "Read/Write Enabled" option for the mesh in the [model import settings](https://docs.unity3d.com/Manual/FBXImporter-Model.html).

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE.md).